Download and print as a PDF (180kB pdf)

 How is colour vision deficiency treated?

-Unfortunately, there is no cure but many people develop their own ‘system’ or learn to identify colours by other means.
+There is no cure but many people develop their own ‘system’ or learn to identify colours in other ways.
 Specially tinted glasses or contact lenses may help in telling the difference between certain colours but cannot restore normal colour vision.

 Contact Details